WebFiori/docs/ui-package.md

 ### The class `HTMLDoc`

-This class represents HTML document.
+This class represents a virtual HTML document.
 It can be used to build the DOM of the web page and modify it directly inside PHP.

-> **Note:** An instance of the class `HTMLDoc` is wrapped inside the class [`Page`](https://webfiori.com/docs/webfiori/entity/Page).
-It is always recomended to use the class `Page` to represent any web page.
+> **Note:** An instance of the class `HTMLDoc` is wrapped inside the class [`WebPage`](https://webfiori.com/docs/webfiori/framework/ui/WebPage).
+It is always recommended to use the class [`WebPage`](https://webfiori.com/docs/webfiori/framework/ui/WebPage) to represent any web page.

 ## Using The Library

 ### Basic Usage
-The very basic use case is to have HTML document with some text in its body.
-What we have to do is simply to create an instance of the class [`HTMLDoc`](https://webfiori.com/docs/webfiori/ui/HTMLDoc) and add a text to its body:
+The very basic use case is to have HTML document with a text in its body.
+The developer can simply create an instance of the class [`HTMLDoc`](https://webfiori.com/docs/webfiori/ui/HTMLDoc) and add a text to its body:

 ``` php
 $doc = new HTMLDoc();
 $doc->getBody()->text('Hello World!');